-Anything that seems unusual, is likely to be connected to an electronic fault, and one that’s linked to the PCB.
-In these cases, you’ll see an error code of E09, E10, E11 and even E12 on C40 combis and C55 combis.
+Anything that seems unusual is likely to be connected to an electronic fault, and one that’s linked to the PCB.
+In these cases, you’ll see error codes E09, E10, E11 ,and even E12 on C40 and C55 combi boilers.

 A boiler engineer will need to test the PCB to check that this is the problem.
 They’ll use a multi-meter, which can determine whether the PCB is getting power.

-Besides checking connections and wires to/from the PCB, there’s not much else that can be done, other than a replacement.
-And, a replacement could cost around £500.
+Besides checking connections and wires to/from the PCB, there’s not much else that can be done other than a replacement.
+And, a PCB replacement could cost around £500.

-Before having a replacement PCB fitted on your Keston boiler, make sure there are no other faults.
+Before having a new PCB fitted on your Keston boiler, make sure there are no other faults.

 Most damaged PCBs are linked to boiler leaks.
 It could be that the main fault with your Keston boiler is a leak, and the broken PCB is a by-product.
 You’ll want to get this fixed before spending big money on a PCB.

 It’s also worth assessing the overall condition of your boiler.
 There’s little point investing £500+ on a boiler that’s out of warranty and continuing to deteriorate.
 Instead, we’d suggest getting a fixed price online from Heatable.
-That’s going to help you determine what the most cost effective route is going to be long-term.
+Getting a replacement boiler quote will help you determine what the most cost effective route is going to be long-term.

-Another frequent problem with Keston boilers is an ignition failure.
-For the C36 it will show a E01 fault code, whereas the C40 combi and C55 combi will show the E02 fault code.
+Ignition failure is another frequent problem with Keston boilers.
+For the C36, it will show a E01 fault code, whereas the C40 and C55 combi boilers will show the E02 fault code.